soniaturcotte/soniaturcotte.com/writing/book-roundup-sept-dec-2023.md

 The seemingly endless violence coming from accounts on the ground in Gaza coupled with the twisting and obscuring lies from mainstream news are disorienting and overwhelming.
 Reading long form was one way, along with protests and rallies, I could navigate the unending stream of dystopian horrors.
 Most of these texts, and more, are available for free on [various Palestine reading lists](https://www.are.na/sonia-turcotte/pedagogy-cwxfb2fo-fu).

 ### The Hundred Years' War on Palestine by Rashid Khalidi
 There’s a reason everyone has been sharing and recommending this book.
 It is incredibly comprehensive but doesn’t read as a dry text.
 Throughout the whole first part, all I could think was how much Britain has to blame for this mess.
 We really are heirs to the worst of people.
-If you want to better understand the context of what’s going on now, or if have ever been told to ‘get educated’ in attempts to silence you from speaking up for Palestine, read this.
+If you want to better understand the context of what’s going on now, or if you've ever been told to ‘get educated’ in attempts to silence you from speaking up for Palestine, read this.

 ### Israeli Apartheid: A Beginners Guide by Ben White
 Good for understanding the similarities and differences between South Africa and Israel/Palestine.
 Introduction and Part 1 are better than the rest, imo.
 I haven’t stopped thinking about one of the differences White highlights